-First-years at NYU Law get the best possible foundation in both legal theory and practice.
+As a first-year student at NYU Law, you'll get the best possible foundation in both legal theory and practice.

-Another distinctive feature of the 1L curriculum is the NYU Law-designed class, Legislation and the Regulatory State (LRS).
-Recognizing the pervasive role of government in all area of law practice, LRS introduces the materials, concepts, and tools that lawyers need in a world of statutes and regulations.
-The class is taught by faculty who are leaders in their fields, such Samuel Estreicher, Sally Katzen, Deborah Malamud, Samuel Rascoff, and Adam Samaha.
-LRS also helps students better absorb the ideas and issues covered in Contracts, Criminal Law, Procedure, and Torts, all required first-year courses.
+Legislation and the Regulatory State (LRS), a specially designed class for 1Ls, recognizes the pervasive role of government in all area of law practice.
+LRS introduces the materials, concepts, and tools that lawyers need in a world of statutes and regulations.
+It also helps students better absorb the ideas and issues covered in Contracts, Criminal Law, Procedure, and Torts, all required first-year courses.
 (Property and Constitutional Law are mandatory too, but don’t need to be taken in the first year.)

 Our wide range of 1L electives offer students with particular interests a chance to jump start their careers in an increasingly competitive legal environment.
 Students can choose among: Constitutional Law, Corporations, Income Taxation, International Law, and Property.